DatSci-coursera/RepData_PeerAssessment1/Assignment1.md

 ```

-NOTE: those values would be lower if NAs would not have been removed
+NOTE: those values would be lower if different form of aggregation was used

 For comparison purposes one can consider the following alternative aggregations